-Media contact should provide IMG College with text and photos for editorial pages about host institution/venue/city, if requested by IMG College.
+Media contact should provide IMG College with text and photos for editorial pages about the host institution/venue/city, if requested by IMG College.

-Any pages promoting the host institution/venue/city will not be display advertisements; those interested in purchasing ad space for sponsors, etc., should contact Doug Iler (doug.iler@img.com).
+Any pages promoting the host institution/venue/city will not be display advertisements; those interested in purchasing advertising space for sponsors, etc., should contact Doug Iler (doug.iler@learfieldimgcollege.com).

-Promotion
+Promotion.

 The NCAA will provide a PDF including a QR code that links to the digital program, a URL where the digital program can be accessed and imagery of the NCAA's Corporate Champions and Partners.
-This PDF is also shared with participating schools for their promotional use.
+This PDF, or digital handout, is also shared with participating schools for their promotional use.

-If you would like this information ahead of time, please contact your NCAA administrator.
+If you would like this information ahead of time, please contact your NCAA championship manager.

-Best Practices
+Best Practices.